Archive-42/march2022-archive/react/interview-questions-js.md

     ```javascript
     console.log(message); //output : undefined
-    var message = 'The variable Has been hoisted';
+    var message = "The variable Has been hoisted";
     ```

     The above code looks like as below to the interpreter,